Hobart: History

+Hobart Town became a city on 21 August 1842, and was renamed Hobart from the beginning of 1881.
+The post-transportation era saw the city shift between periods of economic uncertainty in the 1860s and 1890s: "...While brash Victorians talked of the future, Tasmanians nurtured memories of a more prosperous past.
+In the 'sixties Martineau found elderly ladies lamenting the gaiety of the old days and merchants the time when 'Hobart Town promised to be the emporium if not the metropolis of Australia'."
+However, this was mixed in with evolving politics, a greater connection with mainland Australia, tourism in the 1880s and the establishment of important cultural and social institutions including The University of Tasmania.
+"When the Town Hall was opened in 1866 it symbolised the hope of future greatness for the city".
+The Russian navy visited the port multiple times, which had become a leading reason for the Hobart coastal defences.
+Mark Twain also visited in 1895 when he wrote "Hobart has a peculiarity—it is the neatest town that the sun shines on; and I incline to believe that it is also the cleanest."

+On 7 September 1936, one of the last known surviving thylacines died at the Beaumaris Zoo in Hobart.
+During WW2, the city performed drills and built shelters, with German mines found in the estuary and a Japanese scout plane flyover in 1942.
+While Hobart was isolated, it also contained the not insignificant Electrolytic Zinc Company which was essential for ammunition production.

-During the mid 20th century, the state and local governments invested in building Hobart's reputation as a tourist attraction - in 1956 the Lanherne Airport (now Hobart International Airport) was opened.
-Australia's first legal casino, Wrest Point Hotel Casino opened in 1973.
-Despite these successes, Hobart faced significant challenges during the 20th century, including the 1967 Tasmanian fires, which claimed 62 lives in Hobart itself and destroyed over 1200 homes, and the 1975 Tasman Bridge disaster, when a bulk ore carrier collided with and destroyed the concrete span bridge that connected the city to its eastern suburbs.
+During the mid 20th century, the state and local governments invested in building Hobart's reputation as a tourist attraction—in 1956 the Lanherne Airport (now Hobart Airport) was opened.
+Australia's first legal casino, Wrest Point Hotel Casino, opened in 1973.
+Despite these successes, Hobart faced significant challenges during the 20th century, including the 1967 Tasmanian fires, which claimed 64 lives in Hobart itself and destroyed over 1200 homes, and the 1975 Tasman Bridge disaster, when a bulk ore carrier collided with and destroyed the concrete span bridge that connected the city to its eastern suburbs.

 In the 21st century, Hobart benefited as Tasmania's economy recovered from the 1990s recession, and the city's long-stagnant population growth began to reverse.
 A period of significant growth has followed, including the redevelopment of the former Macquarie Point railyards, Parliament Square, and new hotel developments throughout the city.